SorinaHamidifar/PrimeForge/README.md

 # ==========================================
 # Project: IdeaSmith
 # Description:
-# A place where raw ideas are forged into polished software
+# A place where raw ideas are
 # through experimentation, learning, and continuous improvement.
 # ==========================================